20 play suggestions with the Pop it's!

 Annette:

-3. They also seem to be very tasty, one of my babysitters puts the pop it partly in his mouth.
-You can just wash them.
-You can fill them with melted chocolate melts or juice with gelatin, that feels different and is tasty, unfortunately they can't pop those sweets then.
+3. They're apparently very tasty too; one of my babysitters puts part of the Pop It in his mouth.
+You can simply wash them.
+You can fill them with melted chocolate melts or juice with gelatin, which feels different and is delicious, but unfortunately, they can't pop the candy that way.

 Anneke:

-4. And completely out of the box put the pop-its on the ground and make a barefoot path .
-If necessary with eyes closed and a classmate must guide.
+4. And completely out of the box, place the pop-its on the floor and create a barefoot path .
+If necessary, close your eyes and have a classmate guide you.

 Judith: